-The Museum of Islamic Art can be found at the edge of Doha Harbour and was designed by respected architect, IM Pei.
+The Museum of Islamic Art can be found at the edge of Doha Port and was designed by respected architect, IM Pei.
 The museum is built to look like a fortress with its own moat and avenue of palm trees.
 Expats who visit the museum will find the largest collection of Islamic art in the world, as well as a gallery, library and restaurant.

 Sheikh Faisal Bin Qassim Al Thani Museum

 This museum, about 12.4 miles (20km) outside of Doha, houses exhibitions and collections with over 15,000 artefacts.
 There are designated halls displaying Islamic art, manuscripts and verses of the Qur'an, as well as collections of vehicles and coins and currency.
 Qatari heritage is also showcased at the museum with displays of Bedouin textiles.

 Katara Cultural Village was created to resemble a traditional Qatari settlement.
 Expats can go there to shop, eat and experience traditional Qatari life.
 Many festivals and conventions are held here, and expats can visit the planetarium, buy local arts and crafts, clay pots and jewellery, as well as see how they are all made.

 The Corniche is a picturesque part of Doha.
 It is a leafy green area right on the shores of the Arabian Gulf.
 Expats can walk or jog on the long promenade at the water's edge and there are grassy areas and parks where children can play while their parents enjoy the view of the ocean.
 The Corniche has beautiful flowers and date trees to picnic under, and there are also cafés and museums to enjoy.